 Stay until you feel a sense of relief.

-Alternate if you don’t have yoga bolster:
+If you don’t have a yoga bolster.

 It’s easy.
 You can get exactly the same effect with a chair and a few cushions or blankets.

 Place 2, 3, 4 or more cushions on top of a chair so you can comfortably rest your forehead on the cushions without any neck or shoulder strain.
 Your body position should look much the same as if you had a yoga bolster for your forehead to rest on.